circleci/circleci-docs/LABELS.md

 - Wontfix: closed & unresolved

 ## Type

-Type labels give information about the kind of issue:
+Type labels tell us about the kind of issue:

 - Bug: technical problem
-- Copyedit: accuracy, clarity, consistency
+- Design: visual changes
-- Draft: brand new documentation
+- Draft: new documentation
+- Edit: changes to existing docs
-- Feature: technical enhancement
+- Feature: new functionality
-- Proofreading: typos, repeated words, spelling, punctuation, formatting
-- Question: request for information; route to Discuss
-- Substantive: structure, language, style, presentation
+- Maintenance: refactor & reorganize

 ## Priority

 Priority labels tell us how important an issue is:

 - High: today